 “It is not the body that gets sick, but the mind.”
 This particular ACIM teaching has radically shifted my approach to being healthy.
 In fact, it asserts that this is the first error in perception: to think that the body gets sick.

 Okay, before you raise your eyebrows, consider what’s being implied in that message.
-As what Anthony William (aka Medical Medium) also professes, what we thought of as body sicknesses are actually just a symptom.
+As Anthony William (aka Medical Medium) also professes, what we thought of as body sicknesses are actually just a symptom.
 It’s the effect, not the cause.

 Which points us to the real cause — the mind.
 We can argue that an unhealthy lifestyle (poor diet and lack of exercise) is a contributing factor.
 Yes, but still, the body is not the cause of the sickness.